-Notice: Use of automatic transaxle fluid labeled other than DEXRON®-III may damage your vehicle, and the damages may not be covered by your warranty.
-Always use DEXRON®-III labeled automatic transaxle fluid.
+Notice: Use of automatic transaxle fluid labeled other than DEXRON®-III, Approved for the H-Specification, may damage your vehicle, and the damages may not be covered by your warranty.
+Always use automatic transaxle fluid labeled DEXRON®-III, Approved for the H-Specification.